temporalio/awesome-temporal/readme.md

 [<img src="temporal.png" align="right" width="200">](https://temporal.io/)

 > A curated list of awesome Temporal libraries and resources, from both Temporal Technologies and the community.
-Community links are not officially endorsed, affiliated or maintained by Temporal Technologies Inc. Pull requests welcome!
+Community links are not endorsed, affiliated, or maintained by Temporal Technologies Inc. Pull requests welcome!

 Temporal is a [durable execution system](https://youtu.be/W0Ygep6iCJY?t=609).
 It makes code fault-tolerant and simple.